We value our editorial independence, basing our comparison results, content and reviews on objective analysis without bias.

 How to apply for Erie car insurance

-While it’s easy to get a quote for Erie car insurance online, it’s unclear whether you can apply for coverage online.
-This provider requires claims to be filed via phone or your ERIE agent, so you might need to apply for coverage through these methods as well.
+While it’s easy to get a quote for Erie car insurance online, it’s unclear whether you can obtain coverage online.
+This provider requires claims to be filed via phone or your Erie agent, so you might need to apply for coverage through these methods as well.

-However, you can start with getting a quote by visiting Erie’s home page.
+However, you can start with getting a quote by visiting Erie’s homepage.
 Once you arrive, you should see a field to obtain a quote.
-Enter your zip code and hit enter.
+Enter your ZIP code and hit enter.
 Enter all of the necessary information for each step to get an accurate quote.
-Here’s what you’ll need:

 Personal information (name, birthday, address, etc.)